littlelittleflower/littlelittleflower.github.io/_pages/about.md

 Experience
 ======
 * Phd Student: Fall 2023 to Present，College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA), China.
-* Algorithm Intern in JD Industrial Department of JD Group form 2021.9 to 2022.1.
+* Algorithm Intern in JD Industrial Department of JD Group from 2021.9 to 2022.1.

 Selected Honors
 ------